 The video for “Jeremy” helped Pearl Jam’s album “Ten” reach platinum status.
 It would go on to be the biggest selling grunge album of all-time, albeit still somewhat eclipsed by Nirvana’s rise.

-Pearl Jam would take steps to try and distance themselves from the hype.
+Pearl Jam would take steps to try to distance themselves from the hype.
 Regardless, it had proven the band’s instincts right when they hired the unknown singer Eddie Vedder and moved on from the wreckage of Mother Love Bone.

 6. “Basket Case” – Green Day (1994)

-“Basket Case” by Green Day is the sound that The Ramones, The Descendents, or The Undertones had all dreamed of.
+“Basket Case” by Green Day is the sound that Ramones, The Descendents, or The Undertones had all dreamed of.
 This was punk music that was so sticky that nobody who heard it could get it out of their minds.

 That sound belonged to Green Day, a band that had paid its dues in the punk-rock underground and who had graduated from the famous 924 Gillman Street Club, where groups like Operation Ivy or Rancid had also started.